teamniteo/spiderblocker/src/readme.txt

 === Plugin Name ===
 Contributors: niteoweb
-Tags: seo, block, bots, htaccess, apache, secure Requires at least: 4.0
+Tags: seo, block, bots, htaccess, apache
+Requires at least: 4.0
 Tested up to: 6.5.2
 Stable tag: 1.3.6

-SpiderBlocker will block most common bots that consume bandwidth and slow down your server.
+SpiderBlocker will block most common bots that consume bandwidth and slow down your blog.

 == Description ==

-Spider Blocker will block most common bots that consume bandwidth and slow down your server.
-It will accomplish this by using Apache .htaccess file to minimize impact on your website.
-It will also hide itself from external scanner.
+Spider Blocker blocks most common bots that consume bandwidth and slow down your blog.
+It accomplishes this by using .htaccess file to minimize impact on your website.
+It's hidden from external scanners.

 Spider Blocker is specifically designed for Apache servers with mod_rewrite enabled, allowing you to effortlessly safeguard your website from the most prevalent bots that hamper performance and drain resources.

 = Plugin Features =
 * Block Unlimited bots from viewing your site